MagiaClay/FD-GCN/README.md

-# 2s-AGCN
+# FD-GCN
-Two-Stream Adaptive Graph Convolutional Networks for Skeleton-Based Action Recognition in CVPR19
+Feedback Directed Graph Convolutional Networks for Skeleton-Based Action Recognition

 # Note

 ~~PyTorch version should be 0.3!
 For PyTorch0.4 or higher, the codes need to be modified.~~ \
-Now we have updated the code to >=Pytorch0.4. \
+Now we have updated the code to >=Pytorch0.4.
-A new model named AAGCN is added, which can achieve better performance.

 # Data Preparation